-- the total number of ordinary shares owned by existing shareholders and the equivalent number of ordinary shares underlying ADSs purchased by investors in this offering; - the total consideration paid to us by our existing shareholders and by investors purchasing ADSs in this offering, assuming an initial public offering price of US\$10.00 per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-25, before deducting underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering; and - the average price per ordinary share paid by existing shareholders and the average price per ADS or equivalent number of ordinary shares.
+- the total number of ordinary shares purchased from us by existing shareholders and the equivalent number of ordinary shares underlying ADSs purchased by investors in this offering; - the total consideration paid to us by our existing shareholders and by investors purchasing ADSs in this offering, assuming an initial public offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, before deducting underwriting discounts and commissions and estimated offering expenses payable by us in connection with this offering; and - the average price per ordinary share paid by existing shareholders and the average price per ADS or equivalent number of ordinary shares.

-Ordinary S (Directly or Form of A in the Total Conside eration Average Price Per Average Price per Number Percent Amount Percent Share ADS Existing shareholders 42,736,449 94.68 US\$34,536,621 58.01 US\$0.0322 US\$0.81 Purchasers of ADSs 2,500,000 5.31 US\$ 25,000,000 41.99 US\$0.40 US\$10.00 Total 45,236,449 US\$59,536,621 100
+Ordinary Shares (Directly or in the Form of ADSs) Total Consideration (Directly or in the eration Average Price Per Average Price per

+Number Percent Amount Percent Share ADS

+Existing shareholders US\$ US\$ US\$

+Purchasers of ADSs US\$ US\$ US\$

+Total US\$ 100

-If the underwriter exercises its option to purchase 375,000 additional ADSs in full, our existing shareholders would own 96.70% and investors in this offering would own 6.30% of the total number of ordinary shares outstanding (including shares underlying ADSs) upon the closing of this offering.
+If the underwriter exercises its option to purchase additional ADSs in full, our existing shareholders would own % and investors in this offering would own % of the total number of ordinary shares outstanding (including shares underlying ADSs) upon the closing of this offering.

-Each US\$1.00 increase (decrease) in the assumed initial public offering price of US\$10.00 per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-25, would increase (decrease) the total consideration paid by investors in this offering by US\$2.5 million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting underwriting discounts and commissions.
-An increase of 1,000,000 ADSs or a decrease of 1,000,000 ADSs offered by us would increase or decrease the total consideration paid by new investors by US\$10.0 million, or US\$10.00 per ADS, assuming the assumed initial public offering price remains the same and before deducting underwriting discounts and commissions.
+Each US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, would increase (decrease) the total consideration paid by investors in this offering by US\$ million and increase (decrease) the total consideration paid by investors in this offering by %, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting underwriting discounts and commissions.

 The outstanding ordinary share information in the table above is based on 1,068,411,224 ordinary shares outstanding as of June 30, 2021, and excludes 338,617,279 ordinary shares issuable upon the exercise of outstanding options as of June 30, 2021, with a weighted-average exercise price of A\$0.166 per ordinary share.